PROCESS

 For smaller projects, I sometimes do all four stages, including the full implementation on my own.
 Mostly in readily available platforms such as Webflow, WordPress, Shopify, etc. For bigger projects, sometimes I join development teams for the implementation phase as Product Manager or Product Owner.
 For some projects, I do just the analysis and design phases.
 It can be on my own doing all aspects of the design.
 Or focusing mainly on the UX Design working with a design team or other experts.

-For most projects, I like to include the follow up phase, as I believe that no design job is properly done before the work lands in the hands or before the eyes of the real people they are intended for.
-In this phase, it might be about looking at the data, traffic, and traction.
-And about tweaking and finetuning.
-It might also lead to starting the 720-degree process over again, based on the new insights found and assumptions being either validated or falsified.
+I enjoy also being included in the follow up phase at the end for a project or a cycle of design and development, as I believe that no design job is properly done before it's in actual use by the real people it's intended for.
+In this phase, it might be about looking at data, traffic, and traction.
+And about tweaking and finetuning final deltails.
+It might also lead to starting the 720-degree process over again, based on the new insights and assumptions being validated or not.

 Analysis phase illustration